Lowell Davidson: Background

 Throughout the 1970s and 1980s, Davidson collaborated with many musicians in both Boston and New York.
 He experimented with graphic and proportional notation, and assembled a book consisting of shapes created by a color copier.
 (Guitarist Joe Morris recalled Davidson pointing to a small part of one of his graphic scores and telling him "if we practice for six months we might be able to play that".)
 Davidson also experimented with scores made from aluminum foil riddled with pin holes and held over a light in order to "burn the shape of the music into your synapses".

 In the late 1980s, Davidson's behavior became increasingly erratic, and he was hospitalized at the psychiatric unit of Boston City Hospital.
 He later contracted tuberculosis, which went untreated, and died on 31 July 1990 at age 48.
 Ornette Coleman was among the attendees at his funeral, which was held at his family's church.

 Joe Morris studied and performed with Davidson and has described the pianist as a major influence.
 In 1997, Morris released Antennae, an album inspired by some of Davidson's graphic scores, with bassist Nate McBride and drummer Jerome Deupree, on the AUM Fidelity label.
 In 2009, Morris released MVP LSD: The Graphic Scores of Lowell Skinner Davidson on Riti Records, featuring Morris on guitar, John Voigt on bass, and Tom Plsek on trombone.
-In 2012, Morris released Graffiti In Two Parts, a recording of a 1985 concert in Cambridge, MA featuring Davidson on bass and drums, Morris on guitar, Malcolm Goldstein on violin, and Butch Morris on cornet, on the RogueArt label.
+In 2012, Morris released Graffiti in Two Parts, a recording of a 1985 concert in Cambridge, Massachusetts, featuring Davidson on bass and drums, Morris on guitar, Malcolm Goldstein on violin, and Butch Morris on cornet, on the RogueArt label.

-2014 saw the release of Rediscovered Session Of 1988, on which Davidson appears with vibraphonist/pianist/drummer Richard Poole.
+2014 saw the release of Rediscovered Session of 1988, on which Davidson appears with vibraphonist/pianist/drummer Richard Poole.
+Concerning his encounter with Davidson in the studio, Poole recalled: "Shortly after we began recording, I realized he was multidimensional... he talked constantly and shortly took over the session.
+He had an unusual aura; a cloud of white sparks traveled with him as he walked around the studio talking to himself...
+Lowell made Sun Ra look normal."